 Wildlife Schools offer ecologists a rare opportunity to gain training with an emphasis on practical field work

-To be kept up to date on future courses, join the Wildlife Schools mailing list: sign up here.
+To receive details on this course and other future courses, join the Wildlife Schools mailing list: sign up here.

 Who should attend Wildlife Schools?

 Environmental officers, ecologists, environmental scientists, assessment officers, environmental consultants and field personnel from government and private companies, postgraduate students and those looking to develop their career and increase their experience in practical ecology.